-• 1.
-Both of the following courses (6 credits): MTHE 926 Proseminar in Mathematics Education I 2.
-MTHE 927 Proseminar in Mathematics Education II Pedagogy Courses CEP 913 Psychology and Pedagogy of Mathematics MTHE 997 Special Topics in Mathematics Education.
-3 TE 950 Mathematical Ways of Knowing 3 Content Courses MTHE 840 Critical Content of School Mathematics: Numbers and Operations MTHE 841 Critical Content of School Mathematics: Algebra 3 MTHE 842 Critical Content of School Mathematics: Geometry 3 3.
-One of the following courses (2 or 3 credits): MTHE 879 Teaching College Mathematics TE 994 Laboratory and Field Experience in Curriculum, Instruction, and Teacher Education 4.
-The following course (3 credits): MTHE 954 Design and Methods in Mathematics Education Research 5.
-Two of the following courses (6 credits): ٥.
-CEP 931 Introduction to Qualitative Methods in Educational Research CEP 933 Quantitative Methods in Educational Research II 3 EAD 955B Field Research Methods in Educational Administration .
-3 STT 801 Design of Experiments STT 825 Sample Surveys 6.
-STT 843 Multivariate Analysis 0. education, or learning and development, selected from a list of approved courses available from the student's quidance committee.
-7. Twelve credits in the Department of Mathematics or Department of Sta- • • tistics and Probability at a level appropriate to the student's program of study and career goals at the 400-level or above, excluding Mathemat- ics 443.
-8. Nine credits in a cognate selected in consultation with the guidance committee.
-The cognate must be at least three courses appropriate to the student's program of study.
-9. The following course (3 credits): MTHE 995 Research Practicum 10.
-Successful completion of comprehensive written examinations adminis- 11 tered by program faculty.
-11. Twenty-four credits of Mathematics Education 999 Doctoral Disserta-
+C CREDIT 1.
+Both of the fol lowing courses (6 credits): MTHE 926 Proseminar in Mathematics Education I 3 MTHE 927 Proseminar in Mathematics Education II.
+3 2.
+Three c ourses from the following, with at least one course from each area (9 credits a): Pedago av Co ourses 913 Psychology and Pedagogy of Mathematics 3 MTHE 997 Special Topics in Mathematics Education 3 TE 950 Mathematical Ways of Knowing 3 Conten t Cour MTHE 840 Critical Content of School Mathematics: Numbers and Operations MTHE Critical Content of School Mathematics: Algebra MTHE Critical Content of School Mathematics: Geometry 3 3. owing courses (2 or 3 credits): MTHE Teaching College Mathematics 3 TE 994 Laboratory and Field Experience in Curriculum, Instruction, and Teacher Education 2 4. course (3 credits): MTHE 954 Design and Methods in Mathematics Education ~ - T Research 3 5. owing courses (6 credits): CEP 931 Introduction to Qualitative Methods in Educational 2 CEP 933 Research 955B Field Research Methods in Educational Administration .
+801 Design of Experiments 825 Sample Surveys 843 Multivariate Analysis 6. course in general education foundations, policy, teacher • earning and development, selected from a list of approved able from the student's guidance committee.
+7. in the Department of Mathematics or Department of Sta- ••• bability at a level appropriate to the student's program of eer goals at the 400-level or above, excluding Mathemat- ics 443. sol goald at the roo level of above, excluding matternat 8. n a cognate selected in consultation with the guidance 0. le cognate must be at least three courses appropriate to program of study.
+9. course (3 credits): 5.
+MTHE Research Practicum 3 10 mpletion of comprehensive written examinations adminis- 0 10. inpletion of comprehensive written examinations aurninis-